 It is often helpful to be aware of events, feelings, thoughts and sensations that are early warning signals for an emotional crisis.
 If I begin to experience them, I can use the following plan.

-What are my triggers; how do I recognize when I am upset?
+What are my triggers (what people, places, or things upset me); how do I know when I am upset?